The Citi PremierMiles Card is one of the oldest miles cards in Singapore, and the best connected in terms of transfer partners.

 |Cardholder Terms and Conditions|

-Do note that Citibank recently started issuing all new PremierMiles cards on the Mastercard network.
+While the Citi PremierMiles Card was previously issued on both the Visa and Mastercard network, all new cards are issued on the Mastercard network only.
 Existing Visa cards can continue to be used until expiry.

-In this review, we will be referring to the Citi PremierMiles Mastercard, but again, almost everything here applies to the Visa version as well.
+In any case, there’s very little difference between the two cards.
+We’ll be referring to the Mastercard version in this review, but almost everything said here applies to the Visa as well.

 How much must I earn to qualify for a Citi PremierMiles Card?

-When it first launched in 2007, the Citi PremierMiles Card was positioned closer to the mass affluent end of the spectrum with an S$80,000 income requirement.
-Cardholders even received an invitation to join Citigold (the bank’s privilege banking program) for a year with a reduced AUM requirement.
+Upon launching in 2007, the Citi PremierMiles Card was positioned closer to the mass affluent end of the spectrum with an S$80,000 income requirement.
+Cardholders even received an invitation to join Citigold for a year with a reduced AUM requirement.

 If you don’t meet the income requirement, it may be possible to place a S$10,000 fixed deposit with Citibank and get a secured version of the card, with a credit limit of roughly 80-90% of the fixed deposit amount.
-This was the case in the past at least, and you should call up Citibank if you’d like to explore this option.
+Give Citibank a call if you’d like to explore this option.